 With the Cold War’s cessation, the pullout of French troops from from the German city of Freiburg’s “Quartier Vauban” in 1992 opened up new opportunities for a radically new kind of development.
 One whose citizen-directed design process, urban form, and energy characteristics are unlike those of any other.

 A walk through Vauban, which is really a suburb nestled in between the edge of Freiburg and the rolling hills of the surrounding countryside, paints a picture of what cities can be: Seven car-free cul-de-sacs surround a tram-served main strip that’s populated by foliage-covered low-rise buildings and children playing with little concern for traffic.
-The 5,500 residents of Vauban live in three and four story apartments, many of which follow passive house design, and are powered by a combination of local biomass energy, solar water, and solar PV systems.
+The 5,500 residents of Vauban live in three and four story apartments, many of which follow passive house design, and are powered by a combination of local biomass energy, solar water, and 12v solar panel systems.

 But how did Vauban get to be this way?
 In part solution to a rejected nuclear plant in the region and an answer to the city’s need for compact growth, citizens assembled “Forum Vauban”, which was legally incorporated to guide the suburb’s development.
 Over the next four years, Forum Vauban held 40 participatory workshops that brought future owners together with builders and financiers, along with the City of Freiburg, to deliberate different neighbourhood design concepts that would eventually feed into a master plan.